mgroov/CS579-ReverseEngineering/Week5.md

 Crack me challenge 5 consisted of 1 file called crackme04.
 With 32bit and 64 bit versions.
 In order to solve it you must open the binary and patch instructions to bypass two instant fail conditions.
 Then create a script which given pid will duplicate the serial generation in the file.

-In order to solve this I created this script which is ran as the original crack me is suspended in ltrace so I can feed it the pid.
+In order to solve this I created this script which is ran as the patched crack me is suspended in ltrace so I can feed it the pid.
+I then feed the crackme the generated serial.

 ```cpp